Planning Your Studies at SF State

 Review your advising worksheet or roadmap frequently and meet with an advisor on a regular basis.
 Go to your major department and request an advisor or, if you are undeclared, or thinking about changing your major, meet with an advisor in the Undergraduate Advising Center.

-This SF State Bulletin is the most complete source of information regarding graduation requirements and university policies and procedures.
-Use this Bulletin to help choose a major and to determine course content and prerequisites.
+The SF State Bulletin is a complete source of information regarding graduation requirements and University policies and procedures.
+Use the Bulletin to learn about major requirements, General Education and University requirements, and course descriptions and prerequisites.

 Use the online Class Schedule to determine which courses are offered each semester.
-At the Web site, https://webapps.sfsu.edu/public/classservices/classsearch, you will also find an academic calendar and information on tests and deadlines.
+At the website, you will also find an academic calendar with information on important dates and deadlines.
 Some departments provide advance information on future course offerings, either online or in departmental offices.

-Advanced Standing Evaluation (ASE): Some students who began their studies at SF State prior to Fall 2014, may have an ASE that records transfer coursework that does not appear on the Degree Progress Report.
-In addition, students readmitting to SF State Fall 2014 and after, may also have an ASE for previously transferred and evaluated coursework.
-In this case, students will see that they have “legacy units” recorded in the Transfer Credit Report in the Student Center.
-These “legacy units” show on the ASE.
-If the units meet GE or graduation requirements, the ASE will show that was well.
-The ASE must be used with the DPR to understand the GE and other graduation requirements that have been met.
-Students can request a copy of their ASE from the Registrar at the One Stop in the Student Services Building.
+Advanced Standing Evaluation (ASE): A small number of students who began their studies at SF State prior to fall 2014 may have an ASE that reflects transfer coursework that does not appear on the Degree Progress Report.
+In addition, students readmitting to SF State fall 2014 and after may also have an ASE for previously transferred and evaluated coursework.
+In this situation, students will see that they have “legacy units” recorded in the Transfer Credit Report in their Student Center.
+These legacy units are totaled on the ASE, and if the transfer courses have been evaluated and determined to fulfill GE or other specific graduation requirements, the ASE will display this as well.
+The ASE does not indicate completion of major or minor requirements.
+If a student has an ASE, to gain a complete understanding of completed units and requirements, the ASE must be used with the DPR.
+ASE’s can be obtained from the Registrar's window at the One Stop in the Student Services Building.

 Pay careful attention to course prerequisites.

 Be sure to take courses in the proper sequence.
 Included in this Bulletin is a description of all courses offered at SF State.
-If you need prior experience or exposure to a subject as background to a course, prerequisite requirements are listed which must be taken before you can take that course.
+If you need prior experience or exposure to a subject as background to a course, prerequisite requirements are listed which must be taken before you can enroll in the course.

 Take advantage of as many opportunities as possible while in college.

 If you plan your education well, you will find time to participate in internships, student organizations, and many other programs and services available at SF State.
-In most majors, you can spend a semester or a year studying at a university in another country; the staff in the Office of International Programs will help you plan both your academic program and your finances if you would like to study abroad.
+In most majors, you can spend a semester or a year studying abroad; the staff in the Office of International Programs will help you plan both your academic program and your finances if you would like to study abroad.

 Go at your own speed.